IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

-## Ignite UI ASP.NET MVC Helpers
+## %%ProductName%% ASP.NET MVC Helpers
 ### <a id="support-adding-events"></a>Support for Adding Events

-You can now add events to Ignite UI controls by adding them to the ASP.NET MVC helper.
+You can now add events to %%ProductName%% controls by adding them to the ASP.NET MVC helper.
 Use the `AddClientEvent` method to supply the event name and a handler function name.
 The helper will render to the appropriate instantiation JavaScript on the client to fire the event.

 **In ASPX:**